Secretary of State for Migration

-The Secretary of State for Migration (SEM) is a senior official of the Ministry of Labour, Migrations and Social Security responsible for developing the government's policy on foreigners, immigration and emigration.
+The secretary of state for migration (SEM) is a senior official of the Spanish Ministry of Inclusion, Social Security and Migration responsible for developing the government's policy on foreigners, immigration and emigration.
 It also attends and advises the minister in the international meetings about these matters, especially in the European Union meetings.

-The SEM is appointed by the Monarch with the advice of the Labour Minister.
-From the Secretary of State depends a single department, the General Secretariat for Immigration and Emigration, body that in other times has assumed the functions of the secretariat of state.
+The SEM is appointed by the monarch on the advice of the minister of inclusion, social security and migration.
+From the secretary of state depends a three departments: the Directorate-General for Migration Management, the Directorate-General for Humanitarian Care and the International Protection Reception System and the Directorate-General for Spanish Citizenry Abroad and Return Policies.